willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 You don't need to memorize the equation for step response.
 You know what happens,
 * The output starts at some value before the step.
-* When the step arrives, the output voltage head towards the destination, rising (or falling) with a smooth *exponential* shape controlled by the time constant $\text{RC}$.
+* When the step arrives, the output voltage head toward the destination, rising (or falling) with a smooth *exponential* shape controlled by the time constant $\text{RC}$.
 * The output finishes at some new value.

 This is the analog circuit all computer hardware designers deeply understand.
 It sets the speed limit for how fast a digital system can run.
 The resistor comes from the driving gate plus the wiring.
 The capacitance comes from the wiring plus the input pin of driven gate.